-Tax Evasion.
 Al Capone in one of his sporadic attempts at public relations opened a soup kitchen during the Great Depression.
 For millions, soup kitchens provided the only food they would see all day.

 On March 4th 1933, Franklin D. Roosevelt became the 32nd President of the United States.

 The first successful solo around-the-world flight was completed by Wiley Post.

-Adolf Hitler announced the state-sponsored “People’s
+Adolf Hitler announced the state-sponsored “People’s Car” – “Volkswagen”.

-st Amendment was passed repealing the 18 th Amendment ending the prohibition of alcohol.
+The 21st Amendment was passed repealing the 18th Amendment ending the prohibition of alcohol.